ManticoreGamesInc/platform-documentation/src/tutorials/art/custom_materials.md

 ### Find the Current Material

 The material on an object can be found by in the **Properties** menu.
-If you have experimented with applying different materials to objects in your game, you may have noticed most shapes have the blue **Grid Basic** material, which is the default for all basic shapes.
+Most shapes start out with the blue **Grid Basic** material, which is the default for all basic shapes.

 ![Materials](../../img/Materials/image5.png "Materials Screenshot"){: .center}